Nonequilibrium noise as a probe of pair-tunneling transport in the BCS--BEC Crossover

-Recently, an ultracold atomic system has been regarded as a quantum simulator for strongly-correlated many-body systems such as unconventional superconductors and nuclear systems, owing to its controllability of physical parameters (e.g., interparticle interactions and lattice structures) and its cleanness, called {\it atomtronics}~\cite{amico2021roadmap}.
+Recently, an ultracold atomic system has been regarded as a quantum simulator for strongly-correlated many-body systems such as unconventional superconductors and nuclear systems, owing to its controllability of physical parameters (e.g., interparticle interactions and lattice structures) and its cleanness~\cite{RevModPhys.80.885,RevModPhys.82.1225}.
 In particular, state-of-the-art experiments for tunneling current have been conducted in strongly interacting Fermi gases~\cite{Krinner8144,hausler2017scanning,kwon2020strongly,luick2020ideal,PhysRevLett.126.055301,PhysRevX.11.021034}.
-These experiments motivate us to study tunneling transport associated with the Josephson effect and Cooper-pair tunneling in the superfluid phase of the Bardeen-Cooper-Schrieffer (BCS) to Bose--Einstein-condensate (BEC) crossover~\cite{PhysRevA.77.043609,PhysRevLett.117.255302,PhysRevA.98.041601,damanet2019reservoir,PhysRevA.100.063601,piselli2020josephson,PhysRevResearch.2.023340,setiawan2021analytic}.
+Moreover, thermoelectric transport has been demonstrated experimentally in an ultracold Fermi gas~\cite{brantut2013thermoelectric}.
+A quantum point contact has also been implemented for atomic superfluid junctions~\cite{husmann2015connecting}.
+These experiments motivate us to study tunneling transport associated with the Josephson effect and Cooper-pair tunneling in the superfluid phase of the Bardeen-Cooper-Schrieffer (BCS) to Bose--Einstein-condensate (BEC) crossover~\cite{PhysRevA.77.043609,PhysRevLett.117.255302,PhysRevA.98.041601,damanet2019reservoir,PhysRevA.100.063601,piselli2020josephson,PhysRevResearch.2.023340,setiawan2021analytic,PhysRevResearch.4.023231}.
+Such a direction are recently referred to as {\it atomtronics}~\cite{amico2021roadmap}.